Top Most Popular Foods in Libya

 16. Magrouth (مقروظ)

-Magrouth is a type of sweet dessert cooked in every region of Libya.
-It’s influenced by the cuisine of the neighboring North African countries.
+Magrouth is a sweet dessert cooked all over Libya and it’s influenced by the cuisine of the neighboring North African countries.

 It is prepared for celebrations or gatherings such as parties or weddings, and usually served alongside a cup of tea.